mantoni/mocaccino.js/README.md

 where OPTIONS are:

-  --ui, -U Mocha User Interface to use, defaults to "bdd" --reporter, -R  Mocha reporter to use, defaults to "tap" --yields, -y    Yield every N milliseconds, defaults to 250 --node          If result is used in node instead of a browser
+  --reporter, -R  Mocha reporter to use, defaults to "tap" --ui, -U        Mocha user interface to use, defaults to "bdd" --yields, -y    Yield every N milliseconds, defaults to 250 --node          If result is used in node instead of a browser
 ```